explainers-by-googlers/Partitioning-visited-links-history/README.md

 ## Non-Goals:
 - This document does not deprecate the :visited links selector.
 It merely limits which links may be colored as visited on the page.
-- This document does not propose solutions to prevent leaking browsing history through process-level attacks or renderer compromises.
-This is covered in the Future Work section below.
 - This document does not propose methods to reduce complexity in CSS parsing related to the 2010 mitigations.
 This is covered in the Future Work section below.

 ## General API Approach: